adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 However, this test case does not imply having any mocks, and it is much easier to add a single timeout rather than develop a highly complicated (and potentially fragile) solution for determining a single element’s state.
 Here, a few seconds in one test is sacrificed in favor of _relative_ reliability.

+> Both issues described above are the most common root causes of UI-based flaky tests, according to the 2021 study «[An Empirical Analysis of UI-based Flaky Tests](https://arxiv.org/abs/2103.02669)».
+Where №1 fits the category «Animation Timing Issue», and №2 — «Resource Rendering».

 ## 3. Sleep Timeouts in CI in the Cloud

 If your frontend application has its own timeouts (actual business logic may require freaky periods of «sleep»), then your tests may be affected by it.